 All Students including Gifted and Talented and Students with Specific Needs:

 SD DOE encourages and supports schools in implementation of innovative and individualized education opportunities to support student achievement.
-To this end, SD DOE has created a staff position within the Division of Learning and Instruction specifically for innovation in education.
-This individual assists schools in implementing innovative models or systems to support all students, including those with specific learning needs.
+Our staff assists schools in implementing innovative models or systems to support all students, including those with specific learning needs.
 One such system SD DOE currently supports and encourages is implementation of Mass Customized Learning.
 Mass Customized Learning allows schools to meet individual learning needs through a delivery system that provides students with access to qualified educators who understand the way in which standards build across each other, and allows students to work at their own pace, receiving support in those areas in which they need the most assistance, and progressing more quickly in areas for which a natural affinity exists.
 Implementation of mass customized or personalized learning allows districts to identify students such as gifted and talented or with other needs and provide instruction that best serves the individual student.
 Districts identify students using multiple data points in order to provide instruction based on the individual student needs.
 This model for education is expanding across the state.

 SD DOE has partnered with IHEs via a CEEDAR grant to create a system of annual trainings hosted via one of the universities in the state that focuses expressly on culturally responsive pedagogy both for teachers and administrators.
 This has grown to include training for university faculty members who are teaching education coursework, and has resulted in one of the universities offering summer coursework at a reduced rate for any teacher in the state.
 The training focuses on ensuring that all educators have the skill to be responsive to the needs of all students in the classroom regardless of their cultural background.